formlio/forml/docs/platform.rst

 Execution Mechanisms
 --------------------

-ForML is using the pluggable :doc:`pipeline runners <runner>` to perform all the possible :doc:`lifecycle actions <lifecycle>`.
+ForML is using the pluggable :ref:`pipeline runners <runner>` to perform all the possible :ref:`lifecycle actions <lifecycle>`.
 There are three different mechanisms to carry out the execution:

 * The :ref:`command-line driven <platform-cli>` batch processing.
-* Execution in the :doc:`interactive mode <interactive>` using the :class:`Virtual launcher
+* Execution in the :ref:`interactive mode <interactive>` using the :class:`Virtual launcher
   <forml.runtime.Virtual>`.
-* Spinning up the :doc:`serving engine <serving>` using a particular application gateway provider.
+* Spinning up the :ref:`serving engine <serving>` using a particular application gateway provider.

 .. _platform-cli: